madmappersoftware/Ponk/README.md

   - The sender should be able to attach "meta data" to each path transmitted, that the receiver might handle for specific behaviors.
 When rasterizing a path for laser rendering user might give some hints like "should we favor scan speed or render precision ?"
   - Receiver must be able to detect network issue and ignore a frame if something when wrong (CRC)

+## Transport
+ - Data is transmitted over UDP multicast or unicast.
+By default multicast is preferred because it allows multiple  softwares running on same computer to receive the packets.
+With unicast, first socket bound on the port will eat the packets and software started after will not receive any data.
+ But since some network switches don't handle multicast well, and unicast performances are better, there should be an option to switch to unicast.
+ So the expected behavior on both side is:
+   - Sender should be in multicast by default, with an option to switch to unicast and enter the target IP
+   - Receiver should subscribe to multicast address (setsockopt / IP_ADD_MEMBERSHIP), it will then receive packets coming through multicast or through unicast

 ## Implementation in Sender
 - A software can instanciate multiple senders (different streams)
 - A sender is identified by a 32 bits number which can be a random generated value when instanciating the sending component